-Without prejudice to any revision of this Corporate Tax Policy by the Company's Board of Directors within the framework of ongoing improvement of the Corporate Governance System, the Company's commitment concerning compliance with, further development, and implementation of the Code shall extend to any other good tax practices that stem from the recommendations of the Code in effect at any time, even if not expressly set forth in this Corporate Tax Policy.
+Without prejudice to any revision of this Policy by the Company's Board of Directors within the framework of ongoing improvement of the Corporate Governance System, the Company's commitment concerning compliance with, further development, and implementation of the Code shall extend to any other good tax practices that stem from the recommendations of the Code in effect at any time, even if not expressly set forth in this Policy.

 The Group is also committed to compliance with the OECD Guidelines for Multinational Enterprises in the area of taxation.